Functional instrumental variable regression with an application to estimating the impact of immigration on native wages: Functional IV estimator

-\begin{remark} \normalfont The regularized inverse $(\widehat{\mathcal C}_{xz}^\ast \widehat{\mathcal C}_{xz})_{\K}^{-1}$ is obtained by restricting the domain and codomain of $\widehat{\mathcal C}_{xz}^\ast \widehat{\mathcal C}_{xz}$ to the space spanned by its first $\K$ eigenfunctions.
-Such a regularized inverse operator has been considered in the literature; see e.g., \cite{Bosq2000}, \cite{Mas2007}, and \cite{Park2012}.
-It should be noted that $\K$ in this paper is by construction a random variable associated with the choice of $\alpha$, while it is directly chosen by practitioners and hence regarded as deterministic in the foregoing articles.
-However, even in the latter situation, practitioners are generally recommended to choose $\K$ taking the eigenvalues of $\widehat{\mathcal C}_{xz}^\ast \widehat{\mathcal C}_{xz}$ into account, and thus viewing $\K$ as a random variable seems to be natural.
-This different view on $\K$ helps practitioners more directly control the degree of instability, measured by the largest eigenvalue, of the regularized inverse by the parameter $\alpha$ that they choose, and, moreover, makes our asymptotic approach be differentiated from those in the aforementioned papers. \end{remark}
+\begin{remark} \normalfont \commRV{It should be noted that \(\K\) in \((\widehat{\mathcal C}_{xz}^\ast \widehat{\mathcal C}_{xz})_{\K}^{-1}\) is by construction a random variable associated with the choice of \(\abar\).
+In the literature where a similar regularized inverse is discussed, \(\K\) is chosen by practitioners and hence regarded as deterministic (e.g., \citealp{Mas2007}; \citealp{Park2012}).
+However, even in this case, it is generally recommended to choose \(\K\) taking the eigenvalues of \(\widehat{\mathcal C}_{xz}^\ast \widehat{\mathcal C}_{xz}\) into account, and thus treating $\K$ as a random variable appears to be natural.
+This alternative perspective on \(\K\) helps practitioners more directly control the degree of instability of the regularized inverse, measured by its largest eigenvalue, by means of the parameter \(\abar\) that they choose.
+Moreover, this approach distinguishes our asymptotic approach from those in the aforementioned papers.} \end{remark}